 Oft-derided is the Dunking Stool.
 It’s sometimes noted that none wish to drown, and witches, who breathe under water, need again merely act out the part of those who are being asphyxiated through the process of liquid entering the mouth, nose, and, eventually, lungs.
-Certainly; they’re deviously cunning.
+Certainly witches can do that; they’re deviously cunning.
 But they’re faking, and we can tell.
 Our stools not only provide better leverage than would any makeshift effort (do you know that there are communities where they simply tie the witch to a chair and lower it into the water by hand?
 Unscientific!
-And a waste of a good chair!)—but also, our dunking devices have cutaway edges, so that you can peer down them properly and catch even the most subtle effect, one which might be lost on those using amateurish methods.
+And a waste of a good chair!)—but in addition, our dunking devices have cutaway edges, so that you can peer down them properly and catch even the most subtle effect, one which might be lost on those using more amateurish methods.

 (And really, you should!
 What an impact!
 Most particularly if you use our carefully-collected, artfully dried, guaranteed fire-starting logs, at prices nearly competitive with some of the finer wood available to more affluent communities, you’ll see spectacular effect.
+So many bright lights and colors!
 It’s a bit like a party.)
-Don’t deny yourself or your congregants.
-There’s such a difference in public morale between seeing some bedraggled, liquid-blurred corpse…versus taking in the glory of a woman of Satan, fully ablaze, surrounded by smoke and orange flames which can be seen for miles, while your local representative of spiritual authority reads inspiring passages from the Testaments, old and new (we have a specially-prepared, lovingly annotated hymnal for this; the price is trifling.)
+Don’t deny yourself, or your congregants.
+There’s such a difference in public morale between seeing a bedraggled, liquid-blurred body, just lying there…versus taking in the glory of a woman of Satan, fully ablaze, surrounded by black smoke and orange flames which can be seen for miles, while your local representative of spiritual authority reads inspiring passages from the Testaments, old and new (we have a specially-prepared, lovingly annotated hymnal for this; the price is trifling.)

 We are sage guardians of a wisdom essential to the vigorous and ceaseless battle against occult forces.
-We ask little, only to continue to serve.
+We ask little, only that we may continue to serve.

 We admit, we face a challenge.
 Our obscure but learned art cannot be allowed to die.
 And we ourselves are honest, upstanding citizens who must feed our families, pay for our homes, make sure our clothes are appropriate to our stature, educate our children…and leave them trades.